GrafWhite/GLMA-Net/README.md

-# MSGLF-Net
+GLMA-Net
-MSGLF-Net  An Intelligent Multi-Scale Global-Local Feature Fusion Network for Road Extraction
+A Road Extraction Network based on Global-Local Perspective and Morphological Adaptation